 Downtown Napa has never been located on a major highway – visitors to the valley must exit Highway 29 and meander through residential or businesses sections of town to reach downtown.
 And without infrastructure tourists long bypassed the city for the vineyards and wineries up valley.
 Once all of this fairly recent infrastructure was in place, the Downtown Napa Association has done an excellent job of marketing itself – and once visitors discovered all there is to do downtown, word has quickly spread.
 Today downtown Napa is a happening and exciting place to visit or stay.

 First and Franklin Marketplace is part education, part concierge, part gift shop, part wine and beer tasting and part deli (with both house and made to order sandwiches as well as select salads).
 Staff are trained to provide information about wineries, tours, hotels, restaurants and a number of Napa Valley experiences.
 They can make recommendations for wine tasting itineraries, provide maps and directions, personal knowledge about specific wineries and or recommend tour operators.
-And they can help visitors acquire tickets to local events.

 Conveniently, former owners/occupants of this space, the Altamura’s own their own tour and Limousine company, Alta Transportation Services – founded by Ron’s son Graham Altamura (who we originally met with).
 The company will arrange winery appointments and provide a personal driver and guide for the day.
 They also provide regional airport pickup and drop off service.
 For more information, visit: www.altats.com

-The small tasting bar is located on the left hand side of the center as visitors enter, offering a bit more privacy and features bar stool seating as well as chairs next to the window.
-In addition the marketplace offers a wide variety of Napa Valley merchandise including wine souvenirs (the Napa magnets are especially popular!) and plenty of books about wine and the Napa Valley.
-Also complimentary Napa related magazines and maps of the region including downtown Napa.
+The small tasting bar is located on the left-hand side of the center as visitors enter, offering a bit more privacy and features bar stool seating as well as chairs next to the window.
+In addition, the marketplace offers a wide variety of Napa Valley merchandise including wine souvenirs (the Napa magnets are especially popular!) and plenty of books about wine and the Napa Valley.
+Also, complimentary Napa related magazines and maps of the region including downtown Napa.

 Tasting flights generally include four samples or a reserve tasting.
 Wines are also available for purchase by the glass or bottle.
 And wines can be paired with small bites including cheeses, nuts and various chocolates.

-A few stand alone wine tasting rooms in and around Napa are starting to also pour beer.
-Ron and Susan’s son Graham is passionate about beer and he originally setup their beer tastings to focus on small regional and local hand crafted brews.
+A few standalone wine tasting rooms in and around Napa are starting to also pour beer.
+Ron and Susan’s son Graham is passionate about beer and he originally setup their beer tastings to focus on small regional and local hand-crafted brews.
 The beer tastings are complemented nicely by several TV screens often playing various sporting events.

 The marketplace also holds a number of events including special wine and beer tastings.
 For more details, visit their website for the latest: www.firstandfranklin.com